Emergent Slow Thinking in LLMs as Inverse Tree Freezing: LLM Training Details

 \subsection{Base Model and GRPO Setup}

-We used the \textbf{DeepSeek-R1-Distill-Qwen-1.5B} model~\citep{deepseek-r1}, trained on the DeepScaleR-Preview-Dataset~\citep{deepscaler2025} with their modified version of the veRL open-source engine~\citep{verl_ref,verl_github}.
-Our Generative Reward Policy Optimization ({GRPO}) hyperparameters followed the first-stage settings, which specified a response length of 8192, as outlined in the DeepScaleR paper~\citep{deepscaler2025}.
+We used the \textbf{DeepSeek-R1-Distill-Qwen-1.5B} model~\citep{deepseek-r1}, trained on the DeepScaleR-Preview-Dataset~\citep{deepscaler2025} with their modified version of the veRL open-source engine~\citep{sheng2025hybridflow,verl_github}.
+Our Group Relative Policy Optimization ({GRPO}) hyperparameters followed the first-stage settings, which specified a response length of 8192, as outlined in the DeepScaleR paper~\citep{deepscaler2025}.